The-EternalShop/.github/profile/README.md

 # Copyright
 You are free to copy all of our stuff without crediting us!
-2022 by . and Brunozhon.
+2022 by eternalxlks and Brunozhon.
 You may visit the full license:
 [Full License](https://github.com/The-EternalShop/LICENSE/blob/main/README.md)